falkr/ttm4175/pages/unit-net1/teamwork.md

 type: hint
 title: "Hint (IP addresses)"
 ---
-You can use "any" private IP address in the ranges:
+You can use any private IP address in the ranges:

 * 10.0.0.0/8
 * 172.16.0.0/12